-During the court proceedings, the victims receive information about the latest developments in direct meetings with the prosecutors, via the mediation of the NGO Different & Equal, or via the respective law enforcement structures.
+During the court proceedings, the victims receive information about the latest developments in direct meetings with the prosecutors, via the mediation of the NGOs, or via the respective law enforcement structures.

-Victims of THB are entitled under certain conditions to specific measures that ensure the victim's right to protection.
-The unnecessary repetition of interviews/ interrogations during the investigation and trial is to be avoided.
 The visual contact between the victim and the perpetrator is not a necessary part of the court trial and the victim can testify via video conference.

 Another measure that ensures victims' protection makes it possible for THB victims to benefit from special witness protection measures during and after the trial proceedings.
 Victims' physical protection and data protection are proportionate with the assessed level of risk.
-Special protection and security is offered to the witness victims that enter Witness Protection Program in accordance with the Law on Protection of Justice Collaborators and Protected Witnesses.
+Special protection and security is offered to victims that enter the Witness Protection Program in accordance with the Law on Protection of Justice Collaborators and Protected Witnesses, no. 10173, dated 22.10.2009.

-Criminal Procedural Code stipulate on this kind of protection as well:
+Criminal Procedures Code stipulates on this kind of protection as well: